Given that our society is so dependent upon credit it is almost inevitable that creditors will face debtors were unable to honour their commitments.

 - appreciate the time periods within which unfair preferences can be challenged;

 - understand which transactions may be voidable as unfair preferences.

-If you are a creditor, managing director, administrator or liquidator who needs help with bankruptcy, administration, insolvency, insolvent trading or winding up a company contact us on T: +61 2 9199 4530 to see if we can help you.
+If you are a creditor, managing director, administrator, receiver or liquidator who needs help with a creditor's petition, administration, insolvency, insolvent trading or winding up a company contact us on T: +61 2 9199 4530 to see if we can help you.